kdamoah/sql-project/README.md

 ## Answered Questions and SQL Queries
-**Question 1**: Write statements for creating the four tables & insert data into each table as shown above.
+**Question 1: Write statements for creating the four tables & insert data into each table as shown above.**

 CREATE TABLE "Customer" (
 	"CustomerID"	INTEGER,